- What is Income from House Property Under Section 24?

 - Set Off of Loss From House Property

-Income from House Property Under Section 24
+What is Income from House Property Under Section 24?

 House property for the purpose of income tax is any property whether land or building which an assessee owns during the financial year.
 The house property could be a house, building, flat, office, shop, or any property attached to these properties like a parking lot attached to a house.
 It is quite evident that the income tax department does not differentiate between a residential property and a commercial property.
 You own it for residential, rental, or commercial purposes; it is irrelevant.
 The income you generate and under which head of income that income is chargeable is all that matters.